 Gloves are very important to add to your Alaska cruise packing list.
 Often when I travel to cold weather destinations, I bring several pairs of gloves.

-These warm touch screen gloves are unisex and affordable.
+I like these warm touch screen gloves because they are unisex and affordable.
 They are available in some pretty cool colors and are reasonably priced.

 Hand And Toe Warmers